 Consumables is one of the significant growth drivers for the cleanroom technology market.
 This includes examples of glove, wipes, and disinfectants that strongly require contamination control purposes.
 Large industry-wide market growth is particularly notable in pharma and healthcare industries due to high demand from disposable items.
 Further growth opportunities for the market can be found in eco-friendly, comfortable, and protective consumables, which fall in line with sustainability trends.

 The modular cleanroom segment is booming with the flexibility, rapid installation, and cost-effectiveness of the units.
 The construction of cleanrooms can easily be assembled and reconfigured as the production necessities change within these industries.
-Therefore, their quicker setup than traditional cleanrooms limit downtime and accelerates time-to-market, especially in competitive markets like pharmaceuticals and electronics.
+Therefore, their quicker setup than traditional cleanrooms limit downtime and accelerates time-to-market, especially in competitive markets like pharmaceuticals and electronic.
 Modular cleanrooms are also economical, as they require less labor and cause less disruption in operations, thereby making businesses attract to them.

 North America dominates the cleanroom technology market.
 Stringent regulatory requirements driven by bodies such as the FDA and WHO compel companies to invest heavily in more advanced cleanroom solutions for compliance, primarily in pharmaceutical and biotechnology products.
 Robust sectors of pharmaceuticals and biotech in the region along with an increase in biopharmaceutical and chronic disease research have prompted significant investments in cleanroom facilities by major players, Merck and Pfizer.
 There is, therefore, leadership of North America in the technological advancements, including automation and energy-saving systems, which increases cleanroom efficiency and attracts further investments.